BenjamooseCalto/CodingAdventure/README.md

 # CodingAdventure
-Random coding projects I've worked on with a few larger ones mixed in.
+Random scripts and small coding projects I've worked on

 The biggest project is slasherBot, my Discord bot made in Python.
-I have finally moved it to it's own repo -- It can be found [here](https://github.com/BenjamooseCalto/SlasherBot)
+I have **finally** moved it to it's own repo -- It can be found [here](https://github.com/BenjamooseCalto/SlasherBot)

 In the Arma folder, you'll find all the scripts I've made for my custom Arma 3 missions.